OpenTasmania/oj-server/README.md

   This creates a standalone Debian package containing the Kubernetes configurations that can be installed on any Debian-based system.

 All installer images are saved in the `images/` directory.
-These custom images provide a convenient way to deploy OJP Server on new systems without manual installation steps.
+These custom images provide a convenient way to deploy OJ Server on new systems without manual installation steps.

 For more details on the Kubernetes deployment and installer images, see